 Weather: Inclimate weather does not cancel camps.
 There is more flexibility when it comes to private lessons.
 Please bring a shell in case of rain and be prepared for any condition.
 I will do my best to find places to ride near our meeting location.
 You can keep extra gear and supplies in your car for easy access in case they are needed.
 If there is a cancelation because of weather, it will be at the instructor’s discretion, and I will alert you by email as soon as possible.
-Unless there is something like a tornado warning or freezing rain, I don’t cancel camps.
+Unless there is something like a tornado warning, or lightning, or freezing rain, I don’t cancel camps.
 Because often times there are people traveling from out of state to attend a camp, I treat camps like most regional and national races—that is we ride!!
 Of course there may be some times when we find a pavilion in order to let a thunder storm pass.
 In that case we will continue to make use of our time by getting the “book smart” part of the curriculum out of the way.
 Then we will venture to trails or areas that handle moisture best.
 We also could do a delayed start of the camp.
 And the trail ride portion of the camp could be cut out or shortened.
 It all just depends on where the camp is held and the weather circumstances for that particular day.
 As always is the case, nobody is pressured to ride anytime they don’t feel safe!
 If the weather is questionable, please check your email frequently the morning before the camp so we are all on the same page.
 But more importantly than any of this, if you are not comfortable riding in a particular weather condition and don't want to take the camp because you are afraid you will crash, I don't want you to feel forced, and I can refund you your money.